 In ordinary language, the metaphysical status of ‘truth’ is very much messed around with.
 “John tells the truth” does not mean that John is canvassing something that exists independently of John himself.
-The quote may also be written as “John tells a truth”, or even better: “What John says is true.”
-Unless John is the pope, this refers to here and now.
+The quote may also be written as “John tells a truth”, or even better: “What John says, is true.”
+This refers to here and now.
 In the expression, “What John says” is the sentence’s subject, “true” is its predicate, just like in “The table is brown.”
 However, “What John says” refers to something.

 Now let us assume that John said: “The table is brown.”
 If from this we distillate a non-John-dependent statement about reality, we might go for “It is true that the table is brown.”
 Obviously, in this sentence “it is true, that” adds nothing, since the table is either brown or not-brown, end of story.